Ah, the joys of modern technology.

 And while many adults should take the steps to educate themselves in some capacity regarding the affect these apps might have on their phones -- remember the phrase "buyer beware" -- it’s a whole other matter when children are the ones being targeted.

 In a report released last week, the Federal Trade Commission stated that hundreds of gaming and education apps most popular with children fail to give parents basic information about data collection.
 This isn’t just the ever ubiquitous smartphones; Apps are available on handheld reading devices, handheld gaming systems and most anything else with the ability to go online.
-Once downloaded, these apps can transmit children’s personal information -- at times including location -- to advertising and marketing firms.

 As reported in a recent editorial in The Denver Post, "In 60 percent of the children’s apps tested, the identification number associated with the device was transmitted to a third party.
 However, only 20 percent of apps disclosed the data collection and transmission."